wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

 The default value for this property is the `DjangoORMSearchHandler`, which uses the Django ORM to perform `icontains` lookups on the fields specified by `search_fields`.

-If you would prefer to use the built in Wagtail search backend to search your models, assuming they are indexed, you can override this property with the included `WagtailBackendSearchHandler` class e.g.
+If you would prefer to use the built-in Wagtail search backend to search your models, assuming they are indexed, you can override this property with the included `WagtailBackendSearchHandler` class e.g.